-This course is designed to provide you with the tools necessary to develop and write your television pilot.
+This course is designed to provide you with the tools necessary to tell a story visually and to get you started on your screenplay.
 By the end of the class, you will be able to:

-- 1. Display an understanding of effective pitching skills.
+- 1. Display an understanding of effective pitching skills,

-- 2. Create a 3-7 act beat sheet for your entire teleplay.
+- 2. Create a 35-40 scene outline for your original screenplay

-- 3. Write a complete teleplay for an original pilot.
+- 3. Write the first act of an original screenplay.

-- 4. Develop a teleplay that includes the following key elements:
+- 4. Develop a screenplay that includes the following key elements:

-- The three-act structure
+- The 3-act structure

-- Character arc and story arc
+- Character and story arc

 - Visual storytelling

 - Beat outline

 - Script format